 The 26th Infantry began its life overseas in the Philippines and spent its first 20 years of service on deployments to the Southwest Pacific, the Mexican and Indian frontier and in Europe.
-It earned its first battle streamer during the Philippine-American War within two years of its forming as a unit.
+It earned its first battle streamer during the Philippine Insurrection within 2 years of its forming as a unit.

 World War I

 As part of the first American soldiers to arrive in France, the 26th Infantry Regiment immediately left for the front.
 Where they earned more campaign streamers than any other regiment during the First World War, but at a terrible cost, over 900 members of the Regiment lost their lives in a 6-month period.
 By war’s end, the soldiers earned 7 battle streamers and 2 foreign awards.
 It was also during this conflict that the Regiment’s name, the “Blue Spaders” came into usage.
 The name referred to the Regimental shield, which consisted of the Mohawk arrowhead.
 Colonel Hamilton A. Smith selected this to represent the regimental spirit of courage, resourceful daring and relentless pursuit of an enemy.

 The 26th Infantry led America’s first-ever amphibious assault in North Africa, fought at the Kasserine Pass, assaulted Sicily, invaded Normandy, conquered the first German city of the war at Aachen, vaulted the Rhine and attacked all the way to Czechoslovakia by war’s end.
 The 26th Infantry Regiment conducted 3 amphibious assaults, and earned 7 battle streamers, a Presidential Unit Citation, and 5 foreign awards.

 Beginning another occupation of Germany, the “Blue Spaders” were given the honor of bearing the United States National Colors at the Allied Victory in Europe parade, and were selected to serve as America’s guard of honor at the Nuremberg War Crimes Trials.